Calendar of Events:

 Electron Microscope Laboratory

 The Electron Microscope Facility provides a variety of electron microscopy services for clinical and research use.
 These include tissue processing and embedding, preparation of one micron thick toluidine blue stained sections, and routine transmission electron microscopy for cell culture and tissue specimens.
 This team is small and mighty with a unique and uncommon skill set.
+Here is more information on EM team members:

 Clinical Support Office